br3ndonland/inboard/README.md

 ### General

-- `MODULE_NAME`: Python module (file) with app instance.
+- `APP_MODULE`: Python module with app instance.
 Note that the base image sets the environment variable `PYTHONPATH=/app`, so the module name will be relative to `/app` unless you supply a custom `PYTHONPATH`.

   - Default: The appropriate app module from inboard.
-  - Custom: For a module at `/app/package/custom/module.py`, `MODULE_NAME="package.custom.module"`
+  - Custom: For a module at `/app/package/custom/module.py` and app instance object `api`, `APP_MODULE="package.custom.module:api"`
-- `VARIABLE_NAME`: Variable (object) inside of the Python module that contains the ASGI application instance.

-  - Default: `"app"`
-  - Custom: For an application instance named `api`, `VARIABLE_NAME="api"`

     ```py
+    # /app/package/custom/module.py
     from fastapi import FastAPI

     api = FastAPI()